spencerdwight/meteor-portfolio/src/content/building/building-a-cool-API.md

 ---
-title: "Building Festiworld.app"
+title: "Building a Customized API"
 description: "This is a test project entry for the building section."
-icon: "Rainbow" # Choose an icon from Lucide icons
+icon: "Hammer" # Choose an icon from Lucide icons
-publishedAt: 2024-02-23
+publishedAt: 2024-02-13
 draft: false
 ---